 - Download a digital passport photo or order printouts.

-We guarantee that if the passport office rejects your passport photos, we’ll provide you with a full 200% refund.
+We guarantee that if the passport office rejects your passport photos, we’ll give you a full 200% refund.

 Rejected Passport Photo: Wrap-Up

-Passport applications can sometimes be harder than you think, and you should make sure to follow the requirements, so images don’t get rejected.
-To save time and money, apply properly for your passport and make sure to take the best passport photo you can.
+Passport applications can sometimes be more complex than you think, and you should follow the requirements so images don’t get rejected.
+To save time and money, apply properly for your passport and take the best passport photo.

 Finally, don’t sweat if your initial passport application gets rejected due to a non-compliant photo.
 You have 90 days to resubmit an appropriate passport photo that meets the State Department’s regulations.